Stuck in Trauma: 8 Hidden Reasons You Feel Emotionally Frozen

 Why Do People Feel Frozen After Trauma?

 People feel frozen after trauma because the nervous system shifts into protection Mode.
-Instead of fight-or-flight, the body sometimes chooses shutdown.
+Instead of fight-or-flight, the body sometimes chooses to shut down.
 This creates numbness, low motivation, and emotional distance.
 The freeze response is the brain trying to prevent further overwhelm.

 You may notice: